top of page

 The Maternal Health Network was established through the generous funding of First 5 San Bernardino based on the recognition that it would take a variety of systems and supports to improve maternal and infant health outcomes for families throughout San Bernardino County.

-As a component of their 2015-2020 Strategic Plan, First 5 San Bernardino established a health goal which states that “Children prenatal through age 5 and their families can access the full spectrum of health and behavioral health services needed to enhance their well-being.”
+As a component of their 2015-2020 Strategic Plan, First 5 San Bernardino established a health goal which stated that “Children prenatal through age 5 and their families can access the full spectrum of health and behavioral health services needed to enhance their well-being.”

 To support this goal, the First 5 San Bernardino Commission funded separate initiatives which included prenatal substance abuse screening and treatment, lactation support, and improved oral health care during pregnancy.
 Beyond gains made within these investment areas, the Commission identified the need to deepen its efforts to accomplish its health goal through a collective impact framework and systems building strategy.